Chemotactic self-caging in active emulsions

-To study the collective dynamics in 2D, we placed suspensions of swimmers at number densities between \CM{$ n\approx0.025$ and \SI{8.58}{\per\milli\metre\squared}} in a quasi-2D Hele-Shaw cell and recorded their trajectories for long times \CM{$(\approx \SI{5}{\minute})$}.
-We first illustrate the trapping behaviour by snapshots from a fluorescently dyed sample in \figref[a]{fig:2DCaging}.
-We follow one swimmer by marking its trajectory in cyan.
-The first image was chosen shortly after the addition of the droplets, hence, the experiment starts with almost no secreted trails.
-Initially, all droplets move persistently, and their first reorientation is a result of the first encounter with a trail.
-As they travel the secreted trails gradually form a network of trails.
-A potential landscape based on $\nabla c$, evolves, with local minima (dark regions) between the trails.
-The swimmers get dynamically arrested by multiple reflections at the walls of these transient cages -- escape is possible only when $\nabla c$ has decreased sufficiently at the boundaries or when the chemical buildup caused by the droplet itself forces it out of the cage.
+We first illustrate the collective behavior using a fluorescently dyed sample in \figref[A]{fig:2DCaging} (video S4), at increased solubility for better visualization.
+Initially, all droplets move persistently, but reorient when they encounter a trail.
+Gradually, the secreted trails form a network.
+A complex chemical landscape, based on $\nabla c$, evolves in time and space with multiple local minima (dark regions) between the trails.
+The swimmers get transiently trapped in these interstitial minima by multiple reflections at the cage walls (video S5).
+They can escape either when $\nabla c$ has decreased sufficiently at the cage boundaries or when the chemical buildup caused by the droplet itself forces it out of the cage (video S6).